Chart Color Schemes

 Anstead is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Anstead, as per the latest Census, was 99.0% houses and 1.0% other dwellings.
-In Brisbane metro, it was 95.2% houses and 4.7% other dwellings.
-Home ownership in Anstead stood at 37.5%, similar to Brisbane metro's level.
-The remaining dwellings were mortgaged (55.6%) or rented (6.9%).
-The median monthly mortgage repayment in Anstead was $2,383, higher than the Brisbane metro average of $2,311.
-The median weekly rent figure in Anstead was $490, compared to Brisbane metro's $500.
-Nationally, Anstead's mortgage repayments were significantly higher at $2,383 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Anstead, as per the latest Census evaluation, 99.0% of dwellings were houses, with the remaining 1.0% consisting of other types such as semi-detached homes and apartments.
+This contrasts with Brisbane metropolitan area's figures of 95.2% houses and 4.7% other dwellings.
+Home ownership in Anstead stood at 37.5%, similar to Brisbane metro, with mortgaged properties making up 55.6% and rented dwellings comprising 6.9%.
+The median monthly mortgage repayment in the area was $2,383, exceeding the Brisbane metro average of $2,311.
+Meanwhile, the median weekly rent in Anstead was $490, compared to Brisbane metro's $500.
+Nationally, Anstead's median monthly mortgage repayments were higher at $2,383 versus Australia's average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing